 If OVERDOSE is suspected:

-Fosphenytoin is usually handled and stored by a health care provider.
-If you are using fosphenytoin at home, store fosphenytoin as directed by your pharmacist or health care provider.
-Keep fosphenytoin out of the reach of children and away from pets.
+Fosphenytoin will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about fosphenytoin, please talk with your doctor, pharmacist, or other health care provider.